International-Data-Spaces-Association/IDSA-Rulebook/CONTRIBUTING.md

 An example of a very good commit might look like this: `feat![login]: add awesome breaking feature`

+## Figures

+Please be aware that figures with a transparent background are displayed differently when the user decides to use the dark or the light mode.
+Figures should always use a non transparent background.

 ## Versioning
 IDSA uses the [SemVer](https://semver.org/) for versioning.
 The release versions